orientechnologies/orientdb-docs/MarcoPolo-create-db.md

   - *`:memory`* Sets to the in-memory storage-type.
 - **`<opts>`** Used for any additional keyword options passed to the function.

+#### Options

+This function supports one additional option:

+- **`:timeout`** Defines the timeout value in milliseconds.
+In the event that the operation takes longer than the allotted time, MarcoPolo sends an exit signal to the calling process.

+#### Return Values

 When the function is successful, it returns `:ok`.
 In the event that there is a problem, it returns `{:error, term}`, where `term` is the error message.

 ### Example